58th Special Operations Wing

-The 58th Special Operations Wing (58 SOW) is a combat unit of the United States Air Force stationed at Kirtland Air Force Base, New Mexico.
-The 58 SOW is part of the Air Education and Training Command (AETC) Nineteenth Air Force.
+The 58th Special Operations Wing (58 SOW) is a unit of the United States Air Force assigned to the Air Education and Training Command (AETC) stationed at Kirtland Air Force Base, New Mexico.
+It serves as the training organization for Air Force Special Operations Command (AFSOC) and Air Combat Command (ACC) aircrews.
+Its primary mission involves the formal training of personnel for special operations, combat search and rescue (CSAR), missile site support, and visitor airlift.
+In addition to its training role, the wing maintains a secondary capability to support domestic search and rescue operations, and humanitarian relief efforts when called upon by federal authorities.

-The 58 SOW serves as the premier training site for Air Force special operations and combat search and rescue aircrews.
-The wing provides undergraduate, graduate and refresher aircrew training for special operations, rescue, missile site support and distinguished visitor airlift helicopter, fixed-wing, and tilt-rotor operations.
-The wing employs more than 2,000 personnel and trains over 2,000 students a year.

-Overview
+The wing operates a fleet of rotary-wing, tilt-rotor, and fixed-wing aircraft to execute its training mandates.
+This includes the CV-22 Osprey, HC-130J Combat King II, MC-130J Commando II, UH-1N Twin Huey, and TH-1H Iroquois.
+Annually, 58 SOW, trains over 2,000 students in more than 100 separate courses, providing specialized instruction in low-level flight, night vision goggle operations and aerial refueling.

+Originally constituted as the 58th Fighter Group during World War II, the unit has undergone several re-designations and mission changes.

+Mission

-The 58th Special Operations Wing's mission is to train mission-ready United States Air Force special operations, combat search and rescue, missile site support, and UH-1 Distinguished Visitor airlift crews.
-In addition, the Wing conducts all Survival, Escape, Resistance, and Evasion (SERE) training.
+The mission of the 58th Special Operations Wing is to train mission-ready United States Air Force special operations, combat search and rescue, missile site support, and UH-1 Distinguished Visitor airlift crews.
+In addition, the wing conducts survival, evasion, resistance, and escape (SERE) training.

-The wing operates eight different weapon systems: UH-1N, TH-1H, HH-60G, HH-60W, AC-130J, HC-130J, MC-130J, and CV-22 totaling more than 70 assigned aircraft.
-The wing teaches more than 100 courses in 18 different crew positions including pilot, combat systems officer, flight engineer, communications system operator, loadmaster and special mission aviator.
+The wing operates eight different types of aircraft: UH-1N, TH-1H, HH-60G, HH-60W, AC-130J, HC-130J, MC-130J and CV-22 totaling more than 60 assigned aircraft.
+It teaches more than 100 courses in 18 different crew positions, including pilot, combat systems officer, flight engineer, communications system operator, load master, and special mission aviator.
 The wing also responds to worldwide contingencies and provides search and rescue support to the local community.
-Additionally, the 58 SOW is responsible for training all Survival, Escape, Resistance, and Evasion (SERE) students for the Air Force.
+Additionally, the 58th is responsible for training all SERE students for the Air Force.

-The unit also provides people and airlift needed in response to crises around the world and assists civilian authorities in regional rescues.
-Supporting the 58th SOW training mission are approximately 2,000 military and civilian personnel administering over 90 training systems courses in 18 different crew positions.
-Assigned units are: